deepdivesecurity/home-lab/README.md

   - 1 Running Proxmox VE

 ## Security Cameras and NVR
+### Value Proposition
+Enabling my IP cameras to feed into my NVR offers various personal value benefits including but not limited to:
+- Improved security: By sending my IP camera feeds to my NVR over my LAN, I'm able to disable internet connectivity for my IP cameras
+- Continuous recording: Without an NVR, my IP cameras lose their recordings in the event of an internet outage
+- Reduced network load: IP camera feeds would be processed locally, reducing bandwidth load on the network

 ## Smart Home Automation
+### Value Proposition

 ### Hardware
 - 1..2 Smart hubs
 - 1 Smart doorbell